 Most people think that they are safe from tanning while wearing a cotton shirt or if they are fully covered.
 However, they are mistaken.
 It is possible for them to get a tan even through the clothing.

-The ultraviolet rays of the sun can pass through the clothes to give you a tan or even sunburn at times.
+The ultraviolet rays of the sun can pass through many clothes and materials and even if you are protected or in the shade the UV rays can still get through.
 While the materials of clothes tend to differ and impact the level of tan, you must not depend on them as it is possible to get tanned through clothes.

 Are you wondering how you can get tanned through the clothes?
 Keep reading to learn everything about tanning through clothes and how you can protect your skin.